 Return to Jemaa el-Fna as the sun begins to set and enjoy the show as the square comes alive with musicians, dancers, and snake charmers.
 Explore the many stalls and vendors to find something to eat.
 Or, for a more relaxed experience, look for one of the many cafés that sit above the square to enjoy a meal and people watch before retiring to your riad for the evening.

-Day 2: Amizmiz & the High Atlas mountains, Overnight in a Berber home
+Day 2: Amizmiz and the High Atlas mountains, Overnight in a Berber home